openc/openc_bot/README.md

 For general advice on using RSpec, there is a good slide deck here: [http://kerryb.github.io/iprug-rspec-presentation/](http://kerryb.github.io/iprug-rspec-presentation/)
 For general RSpec style guidelines, [http://betterspecs.org/](http://betterspecs.org/) is worth a read.

+### Expect it to be interrupted

+It's not unusual for scrapes to take several days.
+Power cuts and accidental keypresses do happen.
+Your script should contain code that allows it to resume where it left off if interrupted; for example, storing the latest value of a counter, or logging some identifier for each record which allows it to be re-got.
+The `save_var` and `get_var` methods documented below are useful for this; or you can log identifiers to a sqlite table.

 ### Check with your own eyes

 It's always a good idea to look at the data you've collected to see if you're happy with it.
 There are several good